World Baseball Classic History

 Founded in 2006, the World Baseball Classic (WBC), held at irregular intervals, is an international baseball tournament for the players of the national teams who are part of the World Baseball Softball Confederation (WBSC).
 Since its inception, 5 tournaments have been held so far, with the latest edition hosted by Japan from 8th March to 21st March’23.
 The event over the years has been one of the most viewed baseball events of all time.

-Inspired by the format of the FIFA World Cup, the World Baseball Classic is conducted by pitting men’s national teams against each other in a single elimination tournament to claim the most coveted World Baseball Classic Trophy.
-The proposal was made to the World Baseball Softball Confederation by the World Baseball Classics Inc. (WBCI) when the International Olympic Committee decided to drop baseball from the Olympic sport.
+Inspired by the FIFA World Cup format, the World Baseball Classic pits men’s national teams against each other in a single-elimination tournament to claim the prestigious World Baseball Classic Trophy.
+World Baseball Classics Inc. proposed the idea to the World Baseball Softball Confederation.
+(WBCI) when the International Olympic Committee decided to drop baseball from the Olympic sport.

 The Format: